 - Rainbow Roll

 - Spider Roll

 - Temari Sushi

 Alaskan Roll is a sushi roll that usually contains salmon and avocado.
-Sometimes other ingredients, such as cucumber or cream cheese, are added as well.
+Sometimes other ingredients, such as cucumber or cream cheese, are also added.
 The roll is then wrapped in rice and nori (seaweed).
-The Alaskan Roll is sometimes also called an "Inside Out Roll" because the rice is on the outside of the roll instead of the inside.
+The Alaskan Roll is sometimes called an "Inside Out Roll" because the rice is on the outside instead of the inside.